RediSearch/RediSearch/docs/Threading.md

 While it is extremely fast and uses highy optimized data structures and algorithms, it was facing the same problem with regards to concurrency: Depending on the size of your dataset and the cardinality of search queries, they can take internally anywhere between a few microseconds, to hundreds of milliseconds to seconds in extreme cases.
 And when that happens - the entire Redis server that the engine is running on - is blocked.

-Think, for exapmle, on the a full-text query intersecting the terms "hello" and "world", each with, let's say, a million entries, and half a million common intersection points.
-To do that in a millisecond, you would have to scan, interect and rank each result in one nanosecond, [which is impossible with current hardware](https://gist.github.com/jboner/2841832).
+Think, for example, on the a full-text query intersecting the terms "hello" and "world", each with, let's say, a million entries, and half a million common intersection points.
+To do that in a millisecond, you would have to scan, intersect and rank each result in one nanosecond, [which is impossible with current hardware](https://gist.github.com/jboner/2841832).
 The same goes for indexing a 1000 word document.
 It blocks Redis entirely for that duration.

 So taking into account that in the real world, search queries may not behave like your average Redis O(1) command, and block the entire server for long periods of time.
 Of course, you could and should split your search index into a cluster, and a cluster version of RediSearch will soon be available as part of Redis Labs Enterprise cluster - but even if we distribute the data across cluster nodes, some queries will be slow.